Strappazzon/GRW-GHOST-Buster/.github/README.md

 ## Getting Started

 * Launch **GHOST Buster.exe**.
-  * Every time you launch it, the program will check the System Registry to see if Ghost Recon Wildlands is installed.
+  * Every time you launch it, the program will check the System Registry to see if Ghost Recon Wildlands and Uplay are installed.
   * When you close it, a file containing the program's settings will be created (or updated if it already exists) inside `%LOCALAPPDATA%\GHOSTbackup`

 * Click the first **Browse...** button to select the folder where Wildlands save games are actually stored.